JetBrains/intellij-sdk-docs/tutorials/action_system/working_with_custom_actions.md

     </action>
 ```

-See the [Registering Actions in plugin.xml](/basics/action_system.md#registering-actions-in-pluginxml) section for the syntax requirements of these declarations.

 ## Testing the Minimal Custom Action Implementation
 After performing the steps described above, compile and run the plugin to see the newly created action available as a Tools Menu item: